YosysHQ/sby/docs/source/quickstart.rst

 Each engine has its strengths and weaknesses.
 Therefore it is important to select the right engine for each project.
 The documentation for the individual engines can provide some guidance for engine selection.
-(Trial and error can also be a useful method for engine selection.)
+(Trial and error can also be a useful method for evaluating engines.)

 Let's consider the following example: